 The orchestral studies program trains musicians at the highest level for careers as members of symphony orchestras and other large performing ensembles.
-It will be one of the most comprehensive and selective programs of its kind in Asia.
-This major is open to flute, oboe, clarinet, bassoon, horn, trumpet, trombone, percussion, harp, violin, viola, cello, and double bass players.
+It is one of the most comprehensive and selective programs of its kind in Asia.
+This major is open to flute, oboe, clarinet, bassoon, harp, horn, trumpet, trombone, percussion, violin, viola, cello, and double bass players.

 - concerts by Tianjin Juilliard’s performing orchestral ensembles

 - master classes led by faculty and prominent visiting artists

 - chamber music concerts